|On-line Readings in Public Relations by Michael Turney|

-In an earlier article about ethics I asserted that the same should be true of public relations professionals since it is a well-established field of endeavor with respected professional organizations such as The Public Relations Society of America (PRSA) and the somewhat broader and more encompassing International Association of Business Communicators (IABC).
-Both have long-standing codes of ethics.
+In another article about ethics I asserted that the same should be true of public relations professionals since it is a well-established field of endeavor with respected professional organizations such as The Public Relations Society of America (PRSA) and the somewhat broader and more encompassing International Association of Business Communicators (IABC).
+And, both of them have long-standing codes of ethics.

 Public relations scholars usually divide public relations history into three or four phases in which its primary emphasis and methods of operating have differed, but they don't agree on the names, timing, or number of phases there have been.
-My version of this evolution is outlined in a series of online readings that begins with The three phases of public relations development.
-It traces the progression of public relations from its publicity phase through its explanatory phase to its current mutual satisfaction phase.
+My version of this evolution is outlined in a series of online readings that begins with Three phases of public relations development.
+It discusses the evolution of public relations from its publicity phase, through its explanatory phase, to its current mutual satisfaction phase.

-In its first phase, public relations was not an organized profession.
-It probably wasn't even a uniformly recognized type of work. -- It's only in hindsight that we see the seeds that eventually grew into a separate field. -- It was essentially an adjuct to, or sub-set of, journalism that tried to get publicity for its clients.
-In fact, many of the early corporate departments that would be called public relations departments today were then called press bureaus.
+During its earliest days, -- The Publicity Phase -- public relations wasn't yet an organized profession.
+It probably wasn't even a uniformly recognized type of work.
+It's only been in hindsight that we could recognize the seeds that eventually sprouted into a new and different profession.
+Before that, it was essentially an adjunct or sub-set of journalism that sought publicity for its clients.
+In fact, many of the early corporate departments that eventually came to be called public relations departments were then called press bureaus.

-There were no professional organizations for public relations practitioners, and there were certainly no public relations codes of ethics.
+At this time, there were no professional organizations for public relations practitioners, and there were certainly no public relations codes of ethics.
 The earliest hint of anything remotely like a code of ethics was Ivy Lee's Declaration of Principles.
-He issued it to the news media when he began doing public relations work for the coal industry in 1906, but it only applied to him and his partner.
+It was a statement he distributed to the news media when he began doing public relations work for the coal industry in 1906.
+It was incredibly progressive thinking for the time, but it only applied to Ivy Lee and his partner.

-Looking back on those days when public relations was closely allied with journalism and most practitioners were former journalists and still saw themselves as providing information to the general public, it can be argued that the ethical standards of journalism, certainly those relating to truth, verifiability, and citation of sources, did apply to public relations. -- And, some of them still do. -- But, public relations today is no longer a part of journalism.
+Looking back on those days when public relations was closely allied with journalism and most practitioners were former journalists and still saw themselves as providing information to the general public, it can be argued that the ethical standards of journalism, certainly those relating to truth, verifiability, and citation of sources, did apply to public relations.
+Some of them still do, but public relations is no longer a part of journalism.

 After World War I, public relations moved into its explanatory phase, a period some writers call its "persuasive period."
 That's when changing practices within the field produced widely divergent opinions about the role of truth in public relations.